 The optional clause

-START WITH allows the sequence to begin at any value.
+START WITH valueallows the sequence to begin at any value.
 The default starting

 SELECT).
 This must be enclosed by parentheses.
 This includes all valid SQL